Breach of Statutory Duty Lecture

 Breach of Duty

 Once a duty has been established, it must be shown that the defendant has breached the duty.
 This will depend on the exact wording of the statute.
 Statutes can be divided into two different categories - those which impose strict liability and those which do not.
-In cases of strict liability, the duty imposed by the statute is absolute, and so if a breach has occurred it will be held to be the defendant’s fault regardless of the their conduct.
+In cases of strict liability, the duty imposed by the statute is absolute, and so if a breach has occurred it will be held to be the defendant's fault regardless of their conduct.
 An example of strict liability can be seen in John Summers & Sons Ltd v Frost [1955] AC 740.
 The claimant was employed in a steel works by the defendant.
-Whilst using a grinding machine, the claimant’s thumb came into contact with the grindstone, injuring him.
+Whilst using a grinding machine, the claimant's thumb came into contact with the grindstone, injuring him.
 Under s.14(1) of the Factories Act 1937 the machinery should have had a safety guard attached.
 The defendants argued that this would have been an impractical safety measure - essentially rendering the machine inoperable.
 The courts rejected this argument - the Act imposed strict liability.
-Since they had been a breach of the statute, this meant that the defendants were liable for the claimant’s injuries.
+Since there had been a breach of the statute, this meant that the defendants were liable for the claimant's injuries.

 Of course, there also exist many statutes which do not provide for strict liability.
-If this is the case, then it will be up to you to argue that the defendant’s behaviour fell below the standards described in the statute.
-If a statute does not impose strict liability, then you can safely infer that whilst the standards imposed by the statute might be high, that it will always be possible for a defendant to avoid liability if they have taken a sufficiently proactive approach to their duties.
+If this is the case, then it will be up to you to argue that the defendant's behaviour fell below the standards described in the statute.
+If a statute does not impose strict liability, then you can safely infer that whilst the standards imposed by the statute might be high, it will always be possible for a defendant to avoid liability if they have taken a sufficiently proactive approach to their duties.
 This principle can be seen in Brown v NCB [1962] AC 574.
 The claimant was injured in a mining accident.
 Under the Mines and Quarries Act 1954 the defendants were obliged to take such steps as necessary to keep the mine secure.
 Although the courts held that this meant that the defendant had to act with the highest degree of care and skill, they noted that this obligation was not absolute, and the claim thus failed.

 The case also demonstrates how the judiciary will examine the statute in order to work out where the relevant burden of proof lies - since the Act was aimed at ensuring factory owners acted properly, the burden was on the factory owner to argue that they had not breached the act.

-The concept of reasonableness can also change depending on the risks the defendant was aware of at the time of breach (just as with employers’ common law duties).
+The concept of reasonableness can also change depending on the risks the defendant was aware of at the time of breach (just as with employers' common law duties).
 This can be seen in Reffel v Surrey County Council [1964] 1 All ER 743.
-The claimant was a 12 year old girl attending a school which was under the jurisdiction of the defendants.
+The claimant was a 12-year-old girl attending a school which was under the jurisdiction of the defendants.
 When walking quickly along a corridor the claimant put her hand out to prevent a swing door from closing on her.
 Her hand went through a glass panel of the door, and she was injured.
 The glass panel was only an eighth of an inch thick, and was not toughened.
-She subsequently brought a claim for breach of s.10 of the Education Act 1944, which mandated that the defendants ensured that the safety of the school’s occupiers was ‘reasonably assured.
+She subsequently brought a claim for breach of s.10 of the Education Act 1944, which mandated that the defendants ensured that the safety of the school's occupants was 'reasonably assured'.
 The courts established that the defendants had been aware of the dangers of the thin, untoughened glass for many years, and therefore that the defendants had not acted reasonably.

 Damage to the Claimant

-As with other types of negligence, the defendant’s breach of statutory duty must result in a recognised type of harm to the claimant.
-It is important to note that the courts will examine the statute in order to establish the type of harm it is intended to protect.
+As with other types of negligence, the defendant's breach of statutory duty must result in a recognised type of harm to the claimant.
+It is important to note that the courts will examine the statute in order to establish the type of harm it is intended to protect against.
 This can be seen in Gorris v Scott [1874] LR 9 Exch 125.
-The defendant took on a contract to move the claimant’s sheep to the UK.
+The defendant took on a contract to move the claimant's sheep to the UK.
 Under the Contagious Diseases (Animals) Act 1869, the defendant had an obligation to provide pens for the livestock.
 He failed to do so, and some of the sheep were washed overboard during the voyage.
 The claimant then sued for breach of statutory duty.
 The claim failed, however.
 The act was designed to prevent livestock from being lost to contagious disease.
-Since the sheep were lost from a different type of damage, the statute could not be used in this way, and the claim failed.
+Since the sheep were lost from a different type of harm, the statute could not be used in this way, and the claim failed.

 Causation